RodyLamoree1/Thenicestgummybear/README.md

 5. I have a bit of a dark humor, if you're uncomfortable with my jokes then lmk, I won't get mad lolz.

-6. C+h freely unless I have dniuid on, that's pretty much it.
+6. C+h freely unless I have dniuid or dniuf on, that's pretty much it.

 7. Don't copy my skins or take heavy inspo, even if you are my friend or something.
 I don't mind some minor inspo tho, so dw!
 (Doesn't apply to skins that are inspired by others)